Yadavbalbir/Django_blogWebsite/README.md

   You will see <code>Superuser created successfully.</code>.
 Now you can go back to admin page and enter your details that you used to create superuser.
   <br>

   You can see everything that are there in the backend.
 You can post blog by using html tags.
-Like if you want to make heading then you can use heading tag (<h2>, <h1> etc).
+Like if you want to make heading then you can use heading tag and so on.
 You can modify blogs as well.
     <br>

 </p>